yorunoken/YoruNoKen/README.md

 ## About Me

 <div>

-Hello.
-I'm Yoru and I code for fun!</br>
-I develop creative projects and bring interesting ideas to life.</br>
-I usually listen to music and talk to my friends on discord but I occasionally play some games like osu! and TitanFall 2.
+Hello, I'm Yoru!</br>
+I like cute things ヾ(≧▽≦*)o</br>
+I'm a software developer just trying to learn.</br>
+I mostly play games and listen to music in my free time :3c

 Places you can find me: